SAP/fundamental/docs/pages/components/card.md

 folder: components
 ---

-The Card is a container element, used to display information in a way the user can glance and find easily the information.
+The card is a container element, used to display information in a way the user can glance and find easily the information.
+{: .docs-intro}
 They have common elements always on the same position and with similar visual style.

 The cards can be [grouped](card-group.html) to display a set of the object of the same type.